 A better — albeit more resource-consuming — option for uploading to YouTube is to record both video and audio content while making a podcast episode.
 This way, you can replace that static image screen with an actual video where viewers can see you talking.

 This is great for guest interviews or if you have a co-host.

 Podcatchers, also called podcast aggregators or directories, are apps that play podcasts.
 The most popular one is Apple Podcasts, the default iOS podcast app.
-Beyond Apple Podcasts, there are dozens of other apps and websites that feature new podcasts.
+Beyond Apple Podcasts, dozens of other apps and websites feature new podcasts.

 Some of the most popular podcatchers include Spotify, Stitcher, SoundCloud, Google Podcasts, Castro, Downcast, Overcast, Podcast Addict, Podcast Republic, and TuneIn.
 Your podcast will work just fine with any of these services.
 You also have the option of trying out each app to find out which one works best for you and your listeners.

 Once you’ve selected a few podcatchers of your choice, create accounts with them and submit your RSS feed.
-All your new episodes will be auto-published to each platform.
+All your new episodes will be auto-published on each platform.

 As users of these platforms scour for new shows to consume, they may happen upon your podcasts, exposing you to new audiences.
 This is a highly effective podcast marketing tactic.

 6. Podcast Marketing – Publish at Strategic Times

 What you don’t want to do is upload podcasts whenever you like.
 While you can do that, the best approach to improve your podcast marketing is to have a consistent schedule on how often you release new episodes.
 Whether that be once a week or several times a week, keep it on the same day so people know when to tune in.